dietertaotesting/tao-system-requirements/README.md

 ```

 #### Rebuild the website and the APIs
 Once everything is up-to-date you need to rebuild the website and the APIs and update the repository.
+If you aren't sure if all data are at the right version, don't worry - the build will then halt and show a comprehensive status report.

 ```bash
 npm run build